Draw Plants Together offers friendly, inclusive drawing workshops that focus on our relationships with plants

 I often share and refer people to resources by First Nations authors and individuals, and celebrate First Nations work in this area, however, as a non-Indigenous person, I don’t have Indigenous knowledge myself or position myself as a knowledge holder in relation to Indigenous knowledge.

 If I share knowledge around indigenous or native plants in the workshops it is from a non-Indigenous perspective.
-The things I do know are based on my work in a nursery, personal study, and my experiences observing and growing some of these plants.
+The things I know are based on my work in a nursery, personal study, and my experiences observing and growing some of these plants.